Promoting the psychosocial well-being

 Who We Are

-Founded in 2020, CRIW - the Collective for Refugee and Immigrant Women’s Wellbeing is a nonprofit that partners with underserved refugee women with limited power due to gender, ethnicity, poverty, education, language, culture and health disparities.
-With women themselves taking the lead, our programs offer safe and inclusive spaces to amplify their voices, build leadership and advocacy skills, reduce systemic and cultural barriers and serve as a catalyst for meaningful change through collective civic engagement.
+With women themselves taking the lead to drive and guide our initiatives, we offer safe and inclusive pathways to amplify their voices, build leadership and advocacy skills, reduce systemic and cultural barriers and serve as a catalyst for meaningful change through collective civic engagement.

 Our Focus